kavezo/ZipZap/README.md

 You can change the data in the data/user folder and the data displayed in the game will change as well.

 The default user is a level 999 account with only Iroha and no memoria but 999 of every material, including summon tickets.

 ---
+### Configuration

+By default, the app makes all requests to the cloud.
+If your internet is slow, this will also make the app significantly laggier than it usually is, and you might want to store the assets to serve from disk.
+All the assets will take up about 3GB of space, but they'll only be pulled from the cloud as needed.
+To do this, change the value of diskAssets in config.json to true.

+If you want to have all the assets on disk instead of downloading them as needed, you can pull everything from https://github.com/kavezo/MagiRecoStatic into the assets folder.

+---